 Robert Drysdale is a father, a student of history, IBJJF world champion, ADCC absolute division world champion, undefeated MMA fighter, owner of Drysdale Jiu Jitsu, co-founder of Zenith BJJ.
 Robert teaches seminars at his Zenith Affiliate schools all over the world.
 When he is not traveling and teaching Jiu Jitsu seminars he is teaching at his own school in Las Vegas.
 Drysdale is partnering with a former student to open a second location in North Las Vegas.

-Coach Evan Barrett
+Professor Evan Barrett

 Professor Nick Brown

 Nick began studying Brazilian Jiu-Jitsu in 2008 and in 2017 earned his Black Belt from Professor Curtis Hill (black belt under Professor Wellington “Megaton” Dias).
 Nick is a valued teacher, mentor, and competitor.
 Nick has competed in many tournaments and in 2016 competed in his first professional jiu-jitsu event through Fight to Win Promotions.
 Nick has fought in MMA as both an amateur and a professional with a record of 3-2 amateur and 1-0 pro; all of his wins were earned via submissions.

 “My goal is to use jiu-jitsu as a vehicle for group improvement.
 By creating a positive team atmosphere, we can challenge one another to be better people.
 I believe that group accountability raises all boats.
 In short, I have come to love jiu-jitsu over the last decade and I think if you give it a try you will too.
 See you on the mats!”

 Anselmo Gutierrez was born in Chihuahua Mexico.
 He’s 2-0 pro MMA and a Robert Drysdale Bjj black belt.